Timothy Garton Ash’s Awfully Big War

-They build up their careers posing as thoughtful and nuanced independent commentators, arguing that ‘facts are subversive’, yet when it comes to war and the use of military power they know what side they’re on, and they know that they need the US to ‘reshape the world.’
+They build up their careers as thoughtful and nuanced independent commentators, arguing that ‘facts are subversive’, yet when it comes to war and the use of military power they know what side they’re on, and they know that they need the US to ‘reshape the world.’

-Last October Ash was criticizing Obama’s foreign policy for being too weak, and pondering whether Hilary Clinton would have been a better choice for president, because she wouldn’t have presented Assad with a ‘red line’ and then not bombed him when he supposedly crossed it.
+Last October Garton Ash was criticizing Obama’s foreign policy for being too weak, and pondering whether Hilary Clinton would have been a better choice for president, because she wouldn’t have presented Assad with a ‘red line’ and then not bombed him when he supposedly crossed it.

-So at that point Ash was a Clintonite interventionist, even though he thought that Obama’s ‘pivot to Asia’ was a good idea.
+So at that point Garton Ash was a Clintonite interventionist, even though he thought that Obama’s ‘pivot to Asia’ was a good idea.
 Why is it a good idea for the US to start pouring ships and soldiers into the Pacific?
 Would it also be a ‘good idea’ for China or Russia to do the same thing and ‘pivot’ toward the Black Sea, Africa or the Pacific?

-Ash doesn’t ask these kinds of questions.
+Garton Ash doesn’t ask these kinds of questions.
 He knows manifest destiny when he sees it, and he knows who to call when you want your interventionism done.

 Yesterday he demonstrated these gifts with a truly fanatical piece in which he compared Putin to Slobodan Milosovic, claiming that the former was ‘as bad, but bigger’ in his attempt to ‘carve out a puppet para-state’ in eastern Ukraine.

 What should it do?
 Ratchet up sanctions against Russia, get the BBC to counter ‘Russian propaganda’ and above all arm Ukraine, because tough guy Ash knows that there are times in history when ‘ sometimes it takes guns to stop the guns.’

-But never mind that, because in Ash-land everything that has happened in east Ukraine is entirely the result of a Russian power grab, nothing to do actions taken by NATO, Europe, the Ukraine government, or the rebels themselves, whose relationship with Russia is not nearly the seamless master/servant puppet relationship that he and his fellow interventionists make it out to be.
+But never mind that, because in Garton Ash-land everything that has happened in east Ukraine is entirely the result of a Russian power grab, nothing to do actions taken by NATO, Europe, the Ukraine government, or the rebels themselves, whose relationship with Russia is not nearly the seamless master/servant puppet relationship that he and his fellow interventionists make it out to be.

-‘To do this Ukraine needs modern defensive weapons to counter Russia’s modern offensive ones.
+To do this Ukraine needs modern defensive weapons to counter Russia”s modern offensive ones.
 Spurred on by John McCain, the US Congress has passed a Ukraine Freedom Support Act which allocates funds for the supply of military equipment to Ukraine.
-It is now up to President Obama to determine the timing and composition of those supplies.’
+It is now up to President Obama to determine the timing and composition of those supplies.

 Like so many liberals who have walked this path before him, Ash expects the US to do the job, because ‘ The US has the best kit, it is probably in the best position to control its use, and is less vulnerable to bilateral economic or energy-supply pressures.’

-If Ash seriously believes that pouring more weapons into Ukraine will help the Ukrainians achieve strategic parity, let alone ‘stop the mayhem’ he is definitely living on another planet.
+If Ash seriously believes that pouring more weapons into Ukraine will help the Ukrainians achieve strategic parity, let alone ‘stop the mayhem’, he is definitely living on another planet.

 - The Ukraine war has no military solution.
 Russia knows that, which is one reason why it hasn’t swatted away the Ukrainian armed forces already.
 It it did that, it would become an occupying power and would be bled white.
-Nor is it even clear that Putin wants to annexe eastern Ukraine, despite all the Sudetenland comparisons that have been flying around.
+Nor is it even clear that Putin wants to annex eastern Ukraine, despite all the Sudetenland comparisons that have been flying around.
 It is not even clear whether the Russian-speaking population is universally in favour of union with Russia, even though they might be if the war goes on and the Nazis of the Azov Battalion continue to run amok.

 - This is a conflict that requires conflict resolution, cooperation and compromises.
 It must be resolved politically and that demands action by ALL the protagonists; Russia, the separatists, the Ukraine government, the EU, the US, NATO and the separatists, because all of them in different ways are responsible for the unfolding disaster.

-c) That solution may involve separation, unless the Ukraine government can give the Russian-speaking inhabitants of east Ukraine a very good reason to remain part of their country – which doesn’t mean force.
+- That solution may involve separation, unless the Ukraine government can give the Russian-speaking inhabitants of east Ukraine a very good reason to remain part of their country – which doesn’t mean force.
 If that happens then the ‘international community’ will have to accept it, just as they accepted the secession of Croatia, Slovenia, Bosnia, and ultimately Kosovo in the former Yugoslavia – or is secession only to be supported when it’s politically convenient?

-d) No Russian leader will accept another NATO-dominated state on its borders.
+- No Russian leader will accept another NATO-dominated state on its borders.
 It doesn’t matter whether they are Putin or somebody else.
 A country that has been as mauled as Russia has been in two world wars is not going to allow this to happen without doing everything it can to stop it.